Prediction or forecast: don't make the mistake anymore!

 In the future:

-- "The teams will predict the final table next week."
+- "The teams will forecast the final table next week."

 In the imperative, for the animation: